 Ask friends about the most exciting games from last season or look them up online.
 Just be careful to avoid spoilers.

-To complete the game day effect, create your own personal tailgate party.
+To complete the game day effect, create your own at-home tailgate party.
 Throw on your jersey, make your family’s favorite tailgate food, and get the kids or spouse involved.
 Kick back with a brew and scream at the TV until you’re hoarse.

-21. Do Some Spring-Cleaning (Physical or Financial)
+21. Do a Deep Clean (Physical or Financial)

-It’s that time of year, and being quarantined at home leaves no excuses for failing to clean.
+Being quarantined at home leaves no excuses for failing to clean.

 Start by cleaning and decluttering the kitchen.
 Empty the refrigerator and throw out those moldy leftovers from three months ago.
 Empty all the cabinets and dust them.
 Toss all the stale items in the pantry.
 Clean out the ice overflow in the back of your freezer.